OverTheWire Bandit Walkthrough

 - Use the

-command to perform the ROT13 transformation.cat data.txt | tr 'a-zA-Z' 'n-za-mN-ZA-M'
+trcommand to perform the ROT13 transformation.cat data.txt | tr 'a-zA-Z' 'n-za-mN-ZA-M' - The password will be revealed after decryption.

 - Use the